The ultimate Outback NSW experience

 Liz and Gary have lived at Trilby since their marriage in 1981.
 Gary is a 5th generation Murray who settled here on the Darling River in 1860, when you could buy 60 acres for 60 pounds sterling anywhere in NSW.

-They have four children… Alex – 37, having completed her Masters in Architecture in 2009, has established Design Tribe, Tom – 35, is home on the station most of the time, but flies helicopters for rescue work (mainly bushfires or floods) when called on to do so; AJ – 26, ditched is Uni studies to chase his dream – and is now a Commercial Pilot based near Katherine in the NT; and Will – 24, is home working on the station after a year Jackarooing in the Northern Territory and then gaining his pilot’s license.
+They have four children… Alex – 41, having completed her Masters in Architecture in 2009, has established Design Tribe Dubbo, Tom – 39, is home on the station most of the time along with his wife Jess and son Hubert, but flies helicopters for rescue work (mainly bushfires or floods) when called on to do so; AJ – 30, ditched is Uni studies to chase his dream – and is now a Commercial helicopter and fixed-wing pilot, based in Windhoek Namibia Africa; and Will – 28, is home working on the station after a year Jackarooing in the Northern Territory and then gaining his pilot’s license.

-Gary is very hard to get off the station, commenting work is his hobby, but Liz enjoys the challenges of remote area hiking; which she likens to ‘physical meditation’ – having tackled the Kokoda Track, Mt Kilimanjaro, the Larapinta Trail, The Anti-Atlas Mountains in Morocco, the stunningly beautiful Simien Mountains in Ethiopia, Mt Everest Base Camp with Alex and AJ, the Indian Himalayas in Ladakh, Northern India, the Milford Track in New Zealand, The Annapurna’s in Nepal (Nepal is just one of those countries you’ll long to return to after your first visit), the Indian Himalaya India, this time the Darjeeling and Sikkim region and the Al Hajar mountains of Oman.
+Gary is very hard to get off the station, commenting work is his hobby, but Liz enjoys the challenges of remote area hiking; which she likens to ‘physical meditation’ – having tackled the Kokoda Track, Mt Kilimanjaro, the Larapinta Trail, The Anti-Atlas Mountains in Morocco, the stunningly beautiful Simien Mountains in Ethiopia, Mt Everest Base Camp with Alex and AJ, the Indian Himalayas in Ladakh, Northern India, the Milford Track in New Zealand, The Annapurna’s in Nepal (Nepal is just one of those countries you’ll long to return to after your first visit), the Indian Himalaya India, this time the Darjeeling and Sikkim region, the Al Hajar mountains of Oman,Petra and Wadi Rum in Jordan and Tasmania’s amazing Overland Track.
+Hiking the Amalfi Coast and the foothills of the Dolomites with her daughter Alex was a real break from tradition!

 Things to do